AnubhavGupta3377/Deep-Learning-Models-in-Tensorflow/GRU/README.md

-# Project Title
+# Gated Recurrent Unit (GRU) for Language Modeling
-- This is my implementation of Gated Recurrent Units.
-I have coded GRU from scratch in Tensorflow.
-Details of the implementation are provided below.
+- Here, I have implemented GRU from scratch in Tensorflow for language modeling task.

 ## GRU Implementation Details